Fellow of the American Association for the Advancement of Science

 professional societies; administration in academe, industry, and government; and communicating and interpreting science to the public.
 The association has awarded fellowships since 1874.
 AAAS publishes annual update of active Fellows list, which also provides email address to verify status of non-active Fellows.
-See also :Category:Fellows of the American Association for the Advancement of Science for more examples.

 AAAS Fellows

-AAAS Fellows include Nobel Prize winners Michael W. Young and Michael Rosbash, ACM Turing Award winner David Patterson, IEEE Medal of Honor winner Irwin M. Jacobs, American Physical Society Fellow Natalie Roe, cancer researcher Yun Yen, and many more.
+AAAS Fellows include Nobel Prize winners Michael W. Young and Michael Rosbash, ACM Turing Award winner David Patterson, IEEE Medal of Honor winner Irwin M. Jacobs, American Physical Society Fellow Natalie Roe, cancer researcher Yun Yen, human growth researcher Michelle Lampl, plant biologist Katayoon Dehesh, and many more.
 Maria Elena Zavala, who is a recipient of the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring, is also a Fellow.

 Other fellows includes Jiaxing Huang, and Duan Xiangfeng, a materials scientist who received the Beilby Medal and Prize in 2013.